A Countable-Type Branching Process Model for the Tug-of-War Cancer Cell Dynamics: Results

-Figure $\ref{extinction probabilities}$ contains extinction probabilities with different initial types.
+Figure \ref{extinction probabilities} contains extinction probabilities with different initial types.
 The extinction probabilities tend to $1$ as initial types tend to $-\infty$ and the extinction probabilities decreases monotonically as types tend to $\infty$.
 Notice that as type $i\to-\infty$, there are abrupt increments in extinction probabilities for passenger dominance cases.
-This phenomenon can be explained by negative selection and natural selection imposes a ``barrier'' for small types.
-In the next section, we will see how natural selection regulates the impact of passenger mutations on fitness.
+This phenomenon can be explained by negative selection imposing a ``barrier'' for downward drift of cell fitness.